Table of Contents

 Most chaos gods around the world are depicted as primordial forces – beings who had existed long before the creation of the world and who are constantly trying to destroy it and return things to how they used to be.
 Such chaos gods are often portrayed as serpents or dragons too.

 Apophis, however, is not such a cosmic being.
 He is powerful but he is born of Ra and together with him.
-Not really Ra’s offspring but not exactly his sibling either, Apophis is what’s discarded upon one’s birth – a part of the protagonist but an evil part, one born from the protagonist’s struggle to live.back to menu ↑
+Not really Ra’s offspring but not exactly his sibling either, Apophis is what’s discarded upon one’s birth – a part of the protagonist but an evil part, one born from the protagonist’s struggle to live.

 Importance of Apophis in modern culture

-Whether intentionally or not, this essentially portrayed Apophis as Ra’s “little dark serpent secret” which nicely relates to their dynamic in the original Egyptian myths.back to menu ↑
+Whether intentionally or not, this essentially portrayed Apophis as Ra’s “little dark serpent secret” which nicely relates to their dynamic in the original Egyptian myths.

 As the enemy of Ra, Apophis is an important figure in Egyptian mythology and makes appearances in many myths.
-He’s depiction as a serpent connects to many later myths of reptiles as evil and negative creatures.
+His depiction as a serpent connects to many later myths of reptiles as chaotic and destructive creatures.
 He remains one of the most intriguing characters of Egyptian mythology.